 Inform radio, newspaper and other media outlets of club activities.

-Assist in maintaining the club electronic and social media information (i.e website, Facebook page, etc.).
+Assist in maintaining the club electronic and social media information (i.e. website, Facebook page, etc.).
 In collaboration with the 4-H leader, identify and confirm all applicable protection of privacy is adhered to.

 Parliamentarian (if applicable)